 • Alternate numbers: Assign multiple numbers or extensions to a single auto-attendant or call group, allowing each number to hear the same greeting and menu option.

-• Anonymous call rejection: Automatically rejects calls from incoming calls using a private number or blocked caller ID.
+• Anonymous call rejection: Automatically rejects calls from incoming calls using a private number or a blocked caller ID.

 • Call forward unreachable: In a power outage or unstable internet, incoming calls will be forwarded to another number or calling network.